Andy-Python-Programmer/aero/README.md

 # Areo

-**Aero** is a new modern, experimental, unix based operating system written in Rust.
+**Aero** is a new modern, experimental, unix-like operating system written in Rust.
 Aero follows the monolithic kernel design and it is inspired by the Linux Kernel and the Zircon Kernel.

 Please make sure you use the **latest nightly** of rustc before building Aero.